mattermost/docs/source/about/mattermost-v10-changelog.md

 New setting options were added to ``config.json``.
 Below is a list of the additions and their default values on install.
 The settings can be modified in ``config.json``, or the System Console when available.

 #### Changes to all plans:
+ - Under ``ServiceSettings`` in ``config.json``:
- - Added a new configuration setting called ``ServiceSettings.EnableAPIPostDeletion`` in order to enable/disable post deletion.
+    - Added a new configuration setting ``EnableAPIPostDeletion`` in order to enable/disable post deletion.
 This configuration setting does not need to be enabled when running mmctl in local mode.
- - Added ``ServiceSettings.EnableDesktopLandingPage`` to allow the desktop app landing page to be disabled.
+    - Added ``EnableDesktopLandingPage`` to allow the desktop app landing page to be disabled.
+ - Under ``NativeAppSettings`` in ``config.json``:
- - Added a configuration setting ``NativeAppSettings -> MobileExternalBrowser`` that tells the Mobile app to perform SSO Authentication using the external default browser.
+     - Added a configuration setting ``MobileExternalBrowser`` that tells the Mobile app to perform SSO Authentication using the external default browser.

 ### Go Version
  - v10.2 is built with Go ``v1.22.6``.